-Yep, unlike Demon’s Souls, Dark Souls, and Bloodborne before it, Sekiro will allow you to jump.
-It’s tough to call jumping a profound videogame innovation, of course, but its inclusion here indicates one more way director Hidetaka Miyazaki intends to separate Sekiro from the Soulsbourne lineage.
+Yep, unlike Demon’s Souls, Dark Souls, and Bloodborne before it, Sekiro will allow you to jump properly.
+It’s tough to call jumping a profound videogame innovation, of course, but its inclusion here indicates one more way director Hidetaka Miyazaki intends to separate Sekiro from the Soulsborne lineage.

 Stay up to date on every upcoming PC game.

 Miyazaki tells Polygon that “we feel like, at least from a Japanese perspective, ninja have this freedom to do anything, and to approach combat and approach situations in a multitude of ways.”
 That includes the jump, as well as grappling, stealth, and old-fashioned melee combat with the katana.